 Institute for Doctoral Studies in Visual Arts

-Graduate students interested in earning a terminal degree in visual arts turn to IDSVA for its small class sizes and top degree programs.
+Graduate students interested in earning a terminal degree in visual arts turn to IDSVA for its typically small class sizes and blended degree programs.
 As the NCES notes, enrollment included approximately 52 students in 2014.
-As a private school, IDSVA charged $29,000 for tuition during the 2014-15 school year.
 They offer the following program:

 - Ph.D. in Art Theory and Philosophy